goodbuns/fishmon/README.md

 ## Configuration

-In order to upload data to Adafruit.IO, `fishmon` needs to know which the right feed to send data for each probe.
-This is configured using a JSON file, which is located by default at `fishmonconfig.json`.
+In order to upload data to Adafruit.IO, `fishmon` needs to know which feed to send data to for each probe.
+This is configured using a JSON file, which `fishmon` will look for by default at `fishmonconfig.json`.

-You'll need to create your feeds on Adafruit.IO before you'll have the feed keys for configuration.
+You'll need to create your feeds on Adafruit.IO to get the feed keys for configuration.

-This file contains configuration for each probe:
+This file contains configurations for each probe:

 ```js
 {